wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.3.13 =
+* Fixed duplicate postmeta creaed when saving access restriction capabilities for a post.
+* WordPress 3.6.1 compatibility checked.

 = 1.3.12 =
 * WordPress 3.6 compatibility checked.
 * Fixed table appearance for capabilities and groups admin sections when there are no results.